A robust risk management process.

 Governance oversight

-The Group Chief Information and Digital Officer (‘CIDO’) and Chief Information and Security Officer (‘CISO’) provide regular updates to the Executive team and the Board.
+The Group Chief Information Officer (‘CIO’) and Chief Information and Security Officer (‘CISO’) provide regular updates to the Executive team and the Board.

 Risk description and impact